 Hybrid models aren't a compromise — they're a strategic decision.
 Architecting for scale with a hybrid plan from day one means standard customers run cost-efficiently on a shared environment and enterprise customers get dedicated resources, all without maintaining two separate codebases.

 Compliance as a competitive advantage is not a cliché.
-Startups that proactively communicate EU hosting, GDPR compliance, and Data-Act readiness win enterprise deals faster, because they shorten the customer's procurement process.
+Startups that proactively communicate EU hosting, GDPR readiness, and Data-Act readiness can move enterprise deals forward faster because they reduce procurement friction.
 The blunt SaaS perspective: treat compliance as a technical chore and you miss a sales lever.

 The concrete expert recommendation is this: don't treat EU hosting and contract design as a closing topic.
 Build them into the architecture sprint.
 Every architectural decision that later requires a compliance retrofit costs three to five times more in development time.